All Episodes

 That's how the battles are fought now.

-If you don't understand how information warfare works, then you are not capable of waging uh a war against the Democrats.
+So if you don't understand how information warfare works, then you are not capable of waging a war against the Democrats because that's exactly what they're doing.

 I understand what's going on.

-We've got young man and young woman, 30, 35 years old, vote Democrat, think Obamacare was going to lower their prices, and they they really believed it.
+We've got young man and young woman, 30, 35 years old, vote Democrat, think Obamacare was going to lower their prices, and they really believed it.

-And they say, Who are you?
+And they say, who are you?

-Okay, let me I'll I'll answer that.
+Okay, I'll answer that.

-It's uh I would we don't say we told you so.
+We don't say we told you so.

 Basically, what we do is we expose the fact that Obama told them exactly the opposite.

-There are tons of video material out there and soundbikes where Obama's talking about all the things that Obamacare is going to do for everyone and make it all wonderful, and you play that stuff, just suppose what what the real reality is.
+There are tons of video material out there and soundbites where Obama's talking about all the things that Obamacare is going to do for everyone to make it all wonderful.

-You see, the problem is that we're not losing the information war with high information voters.
+You see, the problem is that we're not losing the information war with high-information voters.

-We're losing it with low information people.
+We're losing it with low-information people.

-Well, but I was only mounting.
+Well, but I was only mad.

 Right.